Despite 'Loss Of Faith' In Kim Jong Un, The U.S. Tries Again For A Nuclear Deal

 "There seems to be a very subtle debate going on," said Town, citing articles in North Korean press "that are really questioning the value of why are we giving away our nuclear deterrent, why are we working with these capitalists?"
 Other articles have pushed back, stressing "the value of diplomacy."

-Kim himself has expressed skepticism.
+Kim has expressed skepticism.
 In a speech in April, he said President Trump "continuously observes" that the two leaders are friendly.
 But Kim added that the U.S. is making one-sided demands and using the wrong "political calculations."

 Analysts say Kim's own political calculations have made it hard to give up nuclear weapons.